oriheldman/CNN-one-shot-facial-recognition/README.md

 ## Data
 The "Labeled Faces in the Wild-a" (LFW-a) image collection is a database of labeled, face images intended for studying Face Recognition in unconstrained images.
+We augmented the training set with an affine distortion.

+### Train images
+images from 4038 people paired for creating 1100 positive pairs (images from same person) and 1100 negative pairs (images from different persons)
+### Test images
+images from 1711 people paired for creating 500 positive pairs (images from same person) and 500 negative pairs (images from different persons)

 ## Model Results
 | Set / Measure        | Loss           | Accuracy  | AUC